testing-library/react-testing-library/README.md

 > [Read full docs from `dom-testing-library`](https://github.com/kentcdodds/dom-testing-library/blob/master/README.md#within-and-getqueriesforelement-apis)

 The queries returned from `render` are scoped to the entire page.
-Sometimes, there is no garauntee that the text, placeholder, or label you want to query is unique on the page.
-So you might want to explicity tell react-render-dom to get an element only within a particular section of the page. within is a helper function for this case.
+Sometimes, there is no guarantee that the text, placeholder, or label you want to query is unique on the page.
+So you might want to explicitly tell react-render-dom to get an element only within a particular section of the page. within is a helper function for this case.